 20. Where is the best food hall in London?

-Love the smell of fresh coffee in the Harrods Food Hall but it must be Fortnums & Mason in London.
+It must be Fortnums & Mason in London.
 The shop dates from 1707 but still has the most innovative, quirky and uber luxurious food & drink products.
 Love the cute messages they leave inside lids etc

 21. What's your dream credit card and why?